willnoonan/Flask_UI_Prototype_v2/README.md

 ----
 Running the project
 -----
-1) You must first pip install Flask
+1) Install dependencies:  pip install -r requirements.txt

 2) Then execute the following in a terminal in the project's directory: flask run